 Stubborn chest fat typically develops due to the effects of oestrogen.
 Why would a man have too much oestrogen?
-Well, it’s complicated, but in essence, oestrogens are in and around us all the time, and while men do have more testosterone than women, they also have normal amounts of oestrogen, in the same way that women also have normal amounts of testosterone.
+Well, it’s complicated, but in essence, oestrogens are in and around us all the time, and while men do have more testosterone than women, they also have normal amounts of oestrogen.
+Women also have normal amounts of testosterone.
 There are several ways that men can end up with too much oestrogen.

 Too much fat

 If a man is carrying a lot of fat, he will usually have a lot more oestrogen.
-This is because fat cells have an enzyme in them called aromatase that actually converts testosterone to oestrogen.
-(This is one of the beautiful things about fat in women; it actually promotes female fertility.
-In men, this is not so desirable, but it happens nonetheless when a man has more fat than can support his healthy testosterone levels.)
+This increase in oestrogen is due to fat cells having an enzyme in them called aromatase that converts testosterone to oestrogen.
+(Fat in women promotes female fertility this way.
+In men, this outcome is not so desirable, but it happens nonetheless when a man has more fat than can support his healthy testosterone levels.)

 Fat is not the only factor when it comes to male hormone levels, but it matters when it comes to male breast surgery.

 The other way men end up with a lot of oestrogen in their body is xeno-oestrogens, or in plain English, oestrogens (or molecules that behave like oestrogen), in our environment.
-Xeno-oestrogens are all around us, but are particularly prolific in plastics – how many plastic water or drink bottles have you used this week alone?
+Xeno-oestrogens are all around us, but are prolific in plastics – how many plastic water or drink bottles have you used this week alone?

 There has been a marked declination of male fertility and sperm quality globally in recent decades, but this decline has also been mirrored in animal life.
-This is because xeno-oestrogens affect everything, since they are in our water supply too.
+Xeno-oestrogens affect everything, since they are also in our water supply.
 (Think of how many women are on the pill and how this is excreted – via urine, which then goes into the sewerage system, which is then filtrated back into the sea, as one example.
 Water filtration systems do not remove hormones.)